 Bitcoin and cryptocurrency trading in USA

-The US gets 7.6/10 for wide consumer acceptance of crypto, with the world’s leading exchange listed on Wall St. and retail banks looking to compete for services, but a disparate crypto focus from state to state.
+The US gets a high score for wide consumer acceptance of crypto, with one of the world’s leading exchange listed on Wall St. and retail banks looking to compete for services, but a disparate crypto focus from state to state.

 Law and crypto trading in USALegal - existing crypto legislation